Building a strong, shredded back is an important factor to functional fitness and optimal physique.

 Studies have shown that 8-12 repetitions per set is ideal for hypertrophy (muscle growth).
 Some days you can go slightly heavier and hit 5-8 reps, but most days stick to a weight that brings you to fatigue in 8-12 reps.
 4 sets of each exercise is superior to 3 when it comes to tacking on muscle mass.

 Focus on Good Form and a Full Range Of Motion

 The most important thing when performing any exercise, but especially back exercises, is proper technique.
 Always start with light weights until you have perfected the form for an exercise.
 Consider working with a personal trainer or experienced friend when starting out to learn proper technique.

 Work Multiple Muscle Groups

-Muscle split routine have become incredibly popular in the fitness industry.
+Muscle split routines have become incredibly popular in the fitness industry.
 That is where you work different muscle groups on different days.
 For example, Monday- chest, Tuesday - Back, Wednesday - Legs, Thursday - Arms...
 You get the idea.

 This strategy is very time consuming and leaves you in the gym almost everyday of the week.
 Additionally it's not nearly as effective as working multiple major muscle groups in each workout.

 It became popularized by body builders.
 But cmon, it's literally their job to spend hours everyday working out and their use of steroids and other performance enhancing drugs diminishes the idea it's solely the workout routine providing the results.

 The better strategy for the vast majority of people who want time efficient and more effective workouts is to work multiple muscle groups each workout and train 2-4 times per week.